markwragg/markwragg.github.io/drafts/powershell-vs-python.md

 <div id="top_left_col" markdown="1">

-PowerShell and Python are powerful programming languages, with a lot of similarities.
+PowerShell and Python are powerful programming languages with many similarities.
 While PowerShell is technically a shell scripting language (like Bash), functionally it has a lot more in common with Python, and can be used to generate scripts of equal complexity.

 As someone who (the force) is strong with PowerShell, I'm finding it useful (as I am increasingly tempted by the dark side) to reference the concepts of Python against their PowerShell equivalents.

 [Adam Driscoll did this previously in 2020 and his page is incredibly helpful](https://blog.ironmansoftware.com/powershell-vs-python/).
-Below I've created my own version (following a similar approach, using the concepts covered by [W3Schools](https://www.w3schools.com/python/default.asp)) as a reference, and comparing them side by side with the PowerShell equivalent, to help cement my knowledge as I learn Python.
+Below I've followed a similar approach, by using many the concepts covered by [W3Schools](https://www.w3schools.com/python/default.asp)) and comparing them side by side with their PowerShell equivalents, to help cement my knowledge as I learn Python.

-> The examples given below have been tested as working in PowerShell 7.4 and Python 3.13.
+> The examples given below have been tested as working in PowerShell 7.4.7 and Python 3.13.3.

 </div>
 <div id="top_right_col" markdown="1">